rickmansfield/rickmansfield/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 [Resume](https://resume.creddle.io/resume/4uxc0m7zngm) or
-- ⚡ Fun fact: ...two of my sons are learning to code update the readme using https://github.com/ryo-ma/github-profile-trophy
+- ⚡ Fun fact: ...two of my sons are learning to code
+- ⚡ Fun fact: ...
+My wife and I removate homes for bonding, exercise, and community building. update the readme using https://github.com/ryo-ma/github-profile-trophy

 -->